Legal Requirements for Couples From Overseas

 The Notice of Intended Marriage form must be completed and in the Celebrant’s possession at least one month prior to the date of the ceremony.
 The Australian Marriage Act requires that you provide the following documents to the Celebrant.

-- For proof of place and date of birth: Official Birth Certificate obtained from the Registry of Births, Deaths and Marriages (BDM) in the country where you were born.
+- For proof of place and date of birth: your passport, if it has both place and date of birth.
+If your passport does not show place of birth, you will need to bring you official Birth Certificate obtained from the Registry of Births, Deaths and Marriages (BDM) in the country where you were born.
 We can give you advice on how to obtain these.
 Photocopies certified by a Notary Public are not acceptable.
-If this is not possible, a current or expired passport can be accepted.

 - For proof of identity – photographic identification papers such as a Drivers Licence or Passport.
 Please note cancelled passports can not be accepted.